National Bureau of Investigation (Philippines): History

 Upon the liberation of the Philippines by combined Filipino and American forces in 1945, the DI was not immediately reorganized since most of its original members were seconded in the service of the United States Army Counterintelligence Corps (CIC).
 After the surrender of Japan in August 1945, the DI was reactivated and the original members were called back to the service.
 The reactivated DI started with no records or equipment, most of which had been systematically destroyed by DI personnel for security reasons in order to prevent classified documents and equipment from falling into the hands of the Japanese.

-In 1947, as the Philippines struggled to recover from the ravages of war, criminality in all its forms increased dramatically, straining the meager resources of the newly reorganized police service in effectively combating sophisticated organized crime groups and the solution of complex crimes.
-Due to the increase of lawlessness in the land, DI personnel agitated for the conversion of the Division of Investigation into a bureau, believing that an enlarged, highly professional and better equipped bureau similar to that of the American Federal Bureau of Investigation was needed to effectively fight organized crime groups and solve crimes of a complex nature.
+In 1947, during the post-war recovery period of the Philippines, a marked escalation in criminal activity was observed across multiple categories.
+This surge significantly strained the limited operational capacity and logistical resources of the recently reorganized police service, thereby impairing its effectiveness in addressing sophisticated organized crime syndicates and resolving complex criminal cases.

+In response to the deteriorating law and order situation, personnel assigned to the Division of Investigation (DI) formally advocated for its elevation to bureau status.
+This proposal was predicated on the operational necessity for a larger, more specialized, and adequately resourced investigative body.
+The envisioned structure was to be modeled after the Federal Bureau of Investigation, with the objective of enhancing institutional capability in combating organized criminal enterprises and conducting high-level investigative operations involving crimes of a complex and technical nature.

 In response, Congress filed House Bill No. 1162, from which Republic Act No. 157 originated.
 R.A.
 157 was approved by Congress and enacted into law on June 19, 1947, which renamed DI to the Bureau of Investigation (BI).
 On October 4, 1947, R.A.
 157 was amended by Executive Order No. 94 to change the name from BI to the National Bureau of Investigation.

 On June 12, 2023, Medardo de Lemos' term as NBI Director was extended.

 In 2019, NBI's original headquarters on Taft Avenue was declared by Manila LGU as condemned property.

-In March 2024, Filinvest Cyberparks, Inc. of Filinvest Land, Inc. leased for NBI' Main Office the four-building mixed-use development Filinvest Cyberzone Bay City, occupying nine floors (3rd-9th floors, Building C and 8th-9th floors, Building D).
-In November 2024, it relocated its temporary headquarters from VTech Tower, Gregorio Araneta Avenue corner Maria Clara street to Diosdado Macapagal Boulevard, Filinvest Cyberzone Bay City, Pasay, Philippines.
+In March 2024, Filinvest Cyberparks, Inc. of Filinvest Land, Inc. leased for NBI's Main Office the four-building mixed-use development Filinvest Cyberzone Bay City, occupying nine floors (3rd-9th floors, Building C and 8th-9th floors, Building D).
+In November 2024, it relocated its temporary headquarters from VTech Tower, Gregorio Araneta Avenue corner Maria Clara street to Diosdado Macapagal Boulevard, Filinvest Cyberzone Bay City, Pasay.

+In April 2026, the NBI established the Chemical, Biological, Radiological, Nuclear, and Explosives and Foreign Malign Influence Unit (CFMIU), created through Administrative Order No. 09, series of 2026.
+The CFMIU operates under the Office of the Director and is tasked to tackle cases involving hazardous substances, explosives and foreign influence.